 I have grown kiwicha in a pot, very successfully.
 It didn’t branch out quite as much as usual, but that could also be due to less than optimal light as being confined to a pot.
 You don’t usually have to stake kiwicha, (it’s stem is surprisingly strong and well-able to handle the heavy tassel) but when I grew it in a pot I did use a stake, more as a precaution than anything.
 If you stake it, be sure to put the stake in when you transplant it, or when you first sow it, to avoid damaging the roots.

 As far as self-sufficiency and independence goes, I love having kiwicha seeds around.
 It’s a grain that can be harvested by hand, and the big, heavy tassels can be cut down at one time, giving a decent harvest in one bunch.
 If you have a large cloth sack in hand (a clean pillowcase will do), you could harvest several tassels at the same time and easily thresh them.
 Removing the tiny, pink/red flower petals takes a bit of time until you get the hang of it, but then you have a jar of protein-packed seeds ready to be added to granola, porridge, muesli, or used like popcorn.

-(As always, before eating anything new, be sure you know exactly what it is and try a small part of it first, just to see how it affects you.)
+(As always, before eating anything new, be sure you know exactly what it is.)